Breach of new EU online data rules to carry high fines

 Viviane Reding, the European commissioner in charge of data privacy, said the proposed laws were necessary if consumers' data and privacy were to be better protected in the modern age.

-A breach of the rules could mean fines of up to two percent of a company's annual turnover, which in the case of Google could mean up to $800 million (512 million pound).
+A breach of the rules could mean fines of up to two percent of a company's annual turnover, which in the case of Google could mean up to $800 million.

 "The protection of personal data is a fundamental right for all Europeans, but citizens do not always feel in full control of their personal data," Reding told reporters.